-Red Hat Satellite can interact with Google Compute Engine (GCE), including creating new virtual machines and controlling their power management states.
+Satellite can interact with Google Compute Engine (GCE), including creating new virtual machines and controlling their power management states.

 You can only use golden images supported by Red Hat with Satellite for creating GCE hosts.

-- You can use synchronized content repositories for Red Hat Enterprise Linux.
-For more information, see Syncing Repositories in the Content Management Guide. - Provide an activation key for host registration.
-For more information, see Creating An Activation Key in the Content Management guide. - In your GCE project, configure a service account with the necessary IAM Compute role.
+- Configure a domain and subnet on Satellite.
+For more information about networking requirements, see Chapter 3, Configuring Networking. - You can use synchronized content repositories for Red Hat Enterprise Linux.
+For more information, see Syncing Repositories in Managing Content. - Provide an activation key for host registration.
+For more information, see Creating An Activation Key in Managing Content. - In your GCE project, configure a service account with the necessary IAM Compute role.
 For more information, see Compute Engine IAM roles in the GCE documentation. - In your GCE project-wise metadata, set the enable-oslogin to FALSE.
 For more information, see Enabling or disabling OS Login in the GCE documentation. - Optional: If you want to use Puppet with GCE hosts, navigate to Administer > Settings > Puppet and enable the Use UUID for certificates setting to configure Puppet to use consistent Puppet certificate IDs. - Based on your needs, associate a finish or user_data provisioning template with the operating system you want to use.
-For more information about provisioning templates, see Provisioning Templates in Provisioning Hosts.
+For more information, see Provisioning Templates in Provisioning Hosts.